Centurion Ironman Dave Scott models

 The difference in speed between a standard road bike position and one involving this style of triathlon bar had to be at least 2 miles per hour.
 Since most triathlons in the ‘80’s and ‘90’s didn’t allow competitors to draft one another, the aerobar position (with the brake levers far away from the hands) posed only minor danger to the athlete.

-Racing a bike in a speedo on the other hand…
+Racing a bike while wearing a speedo on the other hand…